 Distributed guard time allocation

-The node and the hug shall include a nominal guard time GTn as given in Equation (6) and, if applicable, twice an additional guard time GTa as given in Equation (11) in the scheduled allocation intervals they request or assign.
-The hub shall also include the nominal guard time GTn in the polled allocation intervals granted to the node.
+The node and the hub shall include a nominal guard time GTn as given in Equation (6) and, if applicable, twice an additional guard time GTa as given in Equation (11) in each of the scheduled allocation intervals they request or assign.
+The hub shall also include the nominal guard time GTn in each of the polled allocation intervals granted to the node.

-Clcok synchronization for distributed guard time provisioning
+Clock synchronization for distributed guard time provisioning

-The node shall synchronize with the hub at least once within the nominal synchronization interval SIn given in Equation (8) or (10) as appropriate, if only the nominal guard time GTn as given in Equation (6) is accounted for.
-The node shall synchronize with the hub at least once within the nominal synchronization interval SIn given in Equation (8) or (10) as appropriate, plus the additional synchronization interval SIa given in Equation (10), if both the nominal guard time GTn as given in Equation (6) and the additional guard time GTa as given in Equation (11) are accounted for.
+The node shall synchronize with the hub at least once within the nominal synchronization interval SIn given in Equation (8) or (10) as appropriate, if only the nominal guard time GTn as given in Equation (6) is accounted for per 7.11.1.3.
+The node shall synchronize with the hub at least once within the nominal synchronization interval SIn given in Equation (8) or (10) as appropriate, plus the additional synchronization interval SIa given in Equation (10), if both the nominal guard time GTn as given in Equation (6) and the additional guard time GTa as given in Equation (11) are accounted for per 7.11.1.3.

 Centralized guard time provisioning

-For centralized guard time provisioning, the node and the hub shall not include guard times in their scheduled allocation intervals they request or assign, respectively.
-The hub shall insert an appropriate guard time between two neighboring allocation intervals one or both of which are assigned to the node requiring centralized guard time provisioning.
+For centralized guard time provisioning, the node shall not include clock drifts or guard times in the scheduled allocation intervals it requests, but the hub shall include appropriate clock drifts in the scheduled allocation intervals it assigns to the node.
+The hub shall also provision an appropriate guard time between two neighboring allocation intervals one or both of which are assigned to the node requiring centralized guard time provisioning.

 Centralized guard time computation